ChrisCarleton/BottomTime-Core/docs/Users.md

 information.
 It is up to the front-end application to consume these properties and make the appropriate conversions...
 Or just stick with **metric** ;)

+## Incomplete Registration
+User accounts have a boolean `isRegistrationIncomplete` flag on them.
+This is set to true when a new user account is created by signing in with a third party authentication provider.
+The account will have a temporary user name assigned to it and will not be allowed to make most API calls until the registration process has been completed.
+Completing the registration requires a call to

 ## Classes
 ### UserResult Object
 This object is returned when listing or searching for user accounts.